 Should I Get Critical Illness or Income Protection?

-This is one of the most common protection questions.
-Critical illness and income protection serve different purposes and aren't directly comparable.
-Critical illness provides a large one-off payment for serious conditions, ideal for clearing mortgages or funding treatment.
+This guide compares critical illness vs income protection to help you understand the key differences.
+They serve different purposes and aren't directly comparable.
+Critical illness provides a large one-off payment for serious conditions, ideal for clearing mortgages.
 Income protection replaces your regular income if you can't work for any medical reason.

 Cover is subject to policy terms and conditions.